CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 *Illustration of mitnik's log folder contents.*
 ![mitnik logs](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/310cd646-f3d0-4af6-b110-75ec9de177db)

-Next we inspect the file, *mitnik.log*, to identify and analyze patterns within its contents, particularly focusing on the IP addresses present.
+Inspect the file, *mitnik.log*, to identify and analyze patterns within its contents, particularly focusing on the IP addresses present.

 *Illustration of the contents of mitnik.log.*
 ![mitnik log contents](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/bbc957a5-2e96-402a-8189-be09370967f6)